-Lecture 6: Overlapping Generations and Dynamic Efficiency
+Lecture 7: Overlapping Generations and Dynamic Efficiency

 The other workhorse model of dynamic macro is the overlapping generations model developed by Paul Samuelson and Peter Diamond.
-This lecture will introduce this model.
-It will show why there are significant differences between the neoclassical model with a representative consumer and the overlapping generations model and point out a number of applications of the overlapping generations model.
+This lecture focus is on this model.
+As a preliminary step, called discuss the first than the second welfare theorems in dynamic economies, and then turned to the overlapping generations model.
+This will enable us to understand sources of and conditions for dynamic inefficiency in overlapping generations model.
+We will also discuss various applications of overlapping generations models.

-- 1. Introduction to Modern Economic Growth, Chapter 9. - Shell, Karl (1971) "Notes on the Economics of Infinity" Journal of Political Economy, 79, 1002-1011. - 3.
-Diamond, Peter (1965) "National Debt in a Neoclassical Growth Model" American Economic Review, 55, 1126-1150. - Jones, Larry (1986) "Special Problems Arising in the Study of Economies with Infinitely Many Commodities" in Models of Economic Dynamics edited by Hugo Sonnenschein, Berlin, Springer-Verlag, 184-205.
+- 1. Introduction to Modern Economic Growth, Chapters 5 and 9. - 2.
+Bewley, Truman F. (2007) General Equilibrium, Overlapping Generations Models, and Optimal Growth Theory, Harvard University Press, Cambridge, Massachusetts. - 3.
+Shell, Karl (1971) "Notes on the Economics of Infinity" Journal of Political Economy, 79, 1002-1011.

+- 4. Diamond, Peter (1965) "National Debt in a Neoclassical Growth Model" American Economic Review, 55, 1126-1150. - 5.
+Jones, Larry (1986) "Special Problems Arising in the Study of Economies with Infinitely Many Commodities" in Models of Economic Dynamics edited by Hugo Sonnenschein, Berlin, Springer-Verlag, 184-205.